 Op-eds can be an effective way to contribute to public conversations about a topic and even help shape policy.
-If you have questions or would like feedback on an op-ed idea, please reach out to: info.communications [at] mcgill.ca.
+If you are a faculty, staff member, or registered student and would like feedback on an op-ed idea, please reach out to: info.communications [at] mcgill.ca.

 Tips for writing

 - Craft a clear message, focusing on one idea or argument and tell readers, high up in the piece, why they should care.

 - Write in strong, lively language.
 Provocative or contrarian viewpoints are more likely to grab editors’ attention.

 - Make it timely.
 Tie your piece to a news peg and deliver it several days ahead of that event (e.g. a high-profile Supreme Court ruling or major space-exploration launch).

 - Keep your sentences and paragraphs short and simple.
 Editors love punchy copy.
 So do readers.

 - Choose a strong title for your piece, knowing that the editor may decide to change it.
 They almost always rewrite the headline, but it still pays to craft one that will grab their attention.

 - Weave in relevant facts and statistics to bolster your case but try to avoid using too many of them.

 - Anecdotes and examples may help illustrate points and add colour to the piece.